-hortly after Kristy Chen and her partner, Bryce, turned 31, they quit their computer programming jobs and retired.
+Shortly after Kristy Shen and her partner, Bryce Leung, turned 31, they quit their computer programming jobs and retired.

-But a growing subculture of young folks — mostly high-paid tech workers, like Chen — are hellbent on achieving financial independence by their early 30s.
+But a growing subculture of young folks like Chen are hellbent on achieving financial independence by their early 30s.

 Subscribers to the FIRE movement (short for “Financial Independence, Retire Early”) don’t feel like waiting around for the early bird special.

-In the past decade, FIRE has found a new home on the internet, fueled by gurus like Mr. Money Mustache and The Mad Fientist, who preach the gospel of financial independence through wildly popular blogs with topics like “Safety Is An Expensive Illusion” and “Luxury Is Just Another Weakness.”
+In the past decade, FIRE has found a new home on the internet, fueled by gurus like Mr. Money Mustache and Mad Fientist, who run wildly popular blogs with posts like “Safety Is an Expensive Illusion” and “Luxury Is Just Another Weakness.”

-One of the movement’s central breeding grounds, the r/FinancialIndependence subreddit, has doubled in size in the past year.
-Its subscribers tirelessly debate everything from “optimizing” taxes to living in a van.
+One of the movement’s central breeding grounds, the r/FinancialIndependence subreddit, has swelled from 100k to 900k subscribers over the past 5 years.
+Its members tirelessly debate everything from the cost of having children to the merits of living in a van.

-Many of these fast-track retirees are tech workers under the age of 30 with healthy salaries, but the forums are also populated with nurses, janitors, teachers, and fast food employees.
+Many of these fast-track retirees are tech workers under the age of 30 with healthy salaries — but the forums are also populated with nurses, teachers, fast-food employees, and janitors.

-They follow financial theories like the “4% rule” (the ideal annual withdrawal rate from a retirement account without dipping into savings), and the “FI Number” (than individual’s dollar amount needed to retire).
+They follow financial guidelines like the “4% rule” (the ideal annual withdrawal rate from a retirement account without dipping into savings) and the “FI Number” (an individual’s dollar amount needed to retire).

 The young, rich, and frugal

-Kevin*, a 28-year-old FIRE devotee living in San Francisco, goes to extreme lengths to minimize his monthly expenses.
+Kevin*, a 28-year-old FIRE devotee living in San Francisco, is among those who go to extreme lengths to cut down on monthly expenses.

-As a self-described “shitty coder” at a large cloud computing company, Kevin reels in a pre-tax salary of $165k per year — enough to afford him a “decent lifestyle” in one of the most expensive cities in America.
+A self-described “shitty coder” at a large cloud computing company, Kevin reels in a pretax salary of $165k per year — enough to afford him a “decent lifestyle” in one of the most expensive cities in America.

-Over the past 4 years, Kevin has saved an average of 85% of his annual income, which he funnels into various investment accounts (a Vanguard VTSAX, an IRA, and a 401k).
-By saving $78k per year and averaging an 8% return, he’s accumulated $380k — about half of his $800k retirement goal.
+Over the past 4 years, Kevin has saved an average of 85% of his annual income, which he funnels into various investment accounts — a Vanguard VTSAX, an IRA, and a 401(k).

 Why the rush?

-Like Kevin, she plans to achieve financial independence by 32 — but she’s driven by a deeper motive.
+Like Kevin, Simeon plans to achieve financial independence by her mid-30s — but she’s driven by a deeper motive.

 “My parents will probably never be able to retire,” she says.
 “My dad lost his job in the recession, and my mom is a social worker.
 I’ve seen them kind of struggle to get by all my life, and I think that stress is part of what makes me want to escape the traditional system.”